fstjohn-aops/ec2-instance-controls/README.md

    reduced or consolidated into an ec2 instance -> list of users map
 - Get this running on K8s
 - Allow users to wrap stuff in quotes as well
+- add logic to make sure users can't just spam it with power state changes
+   - like what happens if it's in "stopping"